450 E. Latham Ave.

 Bosco

-Hemet PD Officer Del Bono with K9 Argo
+Hemet PD Officer Del Bono and K9 Argo

 Argo